kubeshop/monokle/docs/tutorials/how-to-create-and-edit-configmap.md

-# How to Edit ConfigMap
+# How to Create and Edit ConfigMap

 Monokle is a fully integrated IDE for managing manifests.
 It provides instant access for debugging Kubernetes resources without looking into the YAML syntax.

-In this tutorial, we have illustrated how to edit ConfigMap API objects to store non-confidential data in key-value pairs.
+In this tutorial, we have illustrated how to create and edit ConfigMap API objects to store non-confidential data in key-value pairs.

 Let’s get started.